 This course is a survey of African-American history from African backgrounds and slavery through the civil rights movement.
 It includes the role of African-Americans today with emphasis on their contributions to America's development and culture.

-Semester Credit: 3 credit hours (45 lecture hours per semester) Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C. Transferable
+Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C.